PolishDrBirkin/PolishDrBirkin/README.md

 # Hi I'm Natan or Birkin I made this only for pony town, I like making friends with same interests as me!!
 Lowkey I feel like the stuff I put here is so corny but It's about interacting ok:
 ## PLEASEE INT AND C+H!!
 W2I If I have it in my name cause I'm often offtab!!
 Overall talk to me okay okay

 ## Small info: I'm doing pretty badly recently, so please interact with caution most of the time.
-Pls forgive me if I'll be salty don't take it to yourself I literally don't know why am I so moody rn 🥹
+Pls forgive me if I'll be salty don't take it to yourself I literally don't know why am I so moody rn 🥹 I have big mood swings

 * I kinda strugle with social interactions and I may say stuff that comes out different than I wanted.
 PLEASE be patient about it because I never mean to be rude or weird.
 Acknowledge me that it was rude KINDLY, and don't attack me for it